stoeps13/connections-doc/source/admin/admin/r_admin_act_administrative_props.md

     working\_directory
     :   Temporary working directory to which the configuration files are copied.
 The files are kept in this working directory while you make changes to them.
 When you specify a path to the working directory on a system running Microsoft™ Windows™, use a forward slash for the directory.
 For example: "C:/temp".

+        !!! note
-        **Note:** AIX®, and Linux™: The working directory must grant write permissions or the command will not run successfully.
+    AIX®, and Linux™: The working directory must grant write permissions or the command will not run successfully.

     cell\_name
     :   Name of the WebSphere® Application Server cell hosting the Lotus® Connections application.
 If you do not know the cell name, type the following command while in the wsadmin command processor: